Slush 2018 Progressive Web Application

 Design, production, analytics

 I used to work in the field of web analytics and digital marketing before following my true passion to become a full-time coder.
-I get my kicks from solving interesting problems and work with both frontend and backend.
+I get my kicks from solving interesting problems and working with both frontend and backend.

 I have endless curiosity about how things work – when I see something cool I ask myself how was that made and how could I build something like that.
 That’s what got me into programming in the first place.